 Program coordinator: Brandi Barnes, IHSI Research Development Manager for Health Disparities

-Program sponsors: College of Education, IHSI
+Program sponsors: Office of the Vice Chancellor for Diversity, Equity & Inclusion, College of Education, IHSI

 Each project in the Scholars for Health Equity program aims to address a health disparity in the community.
 Health disparities refer to differences in health outcomes that are closely linked with social, economic, or environmental disadvantage, and are considered unnecessary, avoidable, and unjust.